e-picas/html5-quick-template/README.md

 -   inclusion of libraries from a CDN (no local requirements)
 -   default Bootstrap layout: fixed navbar on top and responsive page
 -   printers friendly
--   search in page with highlight and count of results (3 cars. min)
+-   search in page with highlight and count of results (3 chars. min)
 -   use `TAB` key to select search field and `ESC` key to clear current search
+-   query string to process a search on document load with `?search=...`

 ![Alt text](screen-copy.jpg "Screen sample rendering of the test.php file")